 Again, for some solid advice on which is best for your needs visit the FPV Lab online forum.

-Choice of model for RC FPV flying
+Choice of aircraft for RC FPV flying.

 A good FPV platform needs to be stable and ideally not too hard to fly.